 The Dance of Durga by Kanika Dhillon

-The story begins in the most dramatic way, with the dying grandmother making the prophecy about her about of to be born granddaughter.
+The story begins in the most dramatic way, with the dying grandmother making the prophecy about her about to be born granddaughter.
 She insists that the newborn is named Durga – for she has to do great things in life.
-Grandmother passes away, and the young girl does have a special gift – she can predict things, things like it would rain tonight or a bridge across village canal is about to collapse.
+Grandmother passes away, and the young girl does have a special gift.
+She can predict things, things like it would rain tonight or a bridge across village canal is about to collapse.
 The build-up for Durga’s story is brilliant.
 You want to let go of your food or favorite TV show to read what she would predict next.

-In one part of the book, she takes here scenes across India – giving a travelogue like the description to say places like Lucknow – as if she is trying to connect her protagonists story with the underlying story of the place, but that does not happen.
+In one part of the book The Dance of Durga, she takes her scenes across India – giving a travelogue like the description to say places like Lucknow.
+As if she is trying to connect her protagonists story with the underlying story of the place, but that does not happen.
 I did not see the need of the same.
 Curtailing these descriptions would have made the story crisper.
 Characters like Devi appear out of nowhere.

 In The Dance of Durga, Kanika Dhillon very courageously puts light on ashram chains sprouting across the country.
 How the politics and religions come together to sell religion and sway opinions or votes in their favors.
 The flesh trade that goes on behind the scenes only points to the women being objects is here to stay – no matter if a woman is heading the organization or a man.
 Kanika Dhillon deserves an applause for writing about these rampant practices at ashrams.
 Would love to dig into her research.